ViBlog/viewpager/viewpagerindicators-libraries.md

 # RubberIndicator (Lyndon Chin)
 1315 stars, 6 issues, 1 Pull Request.
 [Github][androidRubberIndicator_github_lib]

 Rubber indicator is a nice discovery too.
-Inspired by a web version it has a nice animation with some rebound.
-I would love to use this library but it have some drawback.
-One major bug is unsolved and there is no activity for some time.
-If you want theming, only colors are available for now and you will have a hard time for resizing this view.
+Inspired by a web version it has a beautiful animation with rebound.
+I would love to use this library, but it has some drawback.
+One major bug is unsolved, and there is no activity for some time.
+If you want theming, only colors are available for now, and you will have a hard time for resizing this view.
 To finish, you can't find it on JCenter.
 Jitpack can help you there if you still want to use the gradle compile.

 ```
 allprojects {